 Some of the factors that should be taken into account when evaluating your case include local laws governing pet ownership and owner responsibility, and local laws that define and regulate aggressive dogs.

 Depending on where the attack occurred, dog owners may be required to abide by different regulations affecting the care and control of their pets.
-A competent, experienced dog bite attorney can help establish what laws are applicable in your case, and help you build your case more effectively.
+A competent, experienced Alabama dog bite injury lawyer can help establish what laws are applicable in your case, and help you build your case more effectively.

 Some jurisdictions treat the problem of aggressive dogs differently.
 It is essential to understand how the local laws define and treat these issues before moving forward with your case.